mitkovetta/tepis/tepismat/README.md

 # tepismat

 MATLAB client for the tEPIS digital pathology image management and sharing platform.
 See http://www.ctmm-trait.nl/trait-tools/tepis for more information.
-Reading of locally stored slides in MATLAB is also provided via OpenSlide (http://openslide.org/).
+Reading of locally stored slides is also provided via OpenSlide (http://openslide.org/).

 ## Setup